Anorov/PySocks/README.md

 * UDP support

 * SocksiPyHandler, courtesy e000, was also added as an example of how this module can be used with urllib2.
-See example code in sockshandler.py.
+See example code in sockshandler.py. `pip install` and `setup.py install` will automatically install the `sockshandler` module.

 * Bugs in the original SocksiPy were fixed, including two that could lead to infinite hanging when communicating with bad proxy servers.